Jharkhand results: BJP performing better than what Exit Polls predicted

 Read: History of Jharkhand: BJP’s Raghubar Das becomes first CM to complete a 5 year term after 14 years of instability

-According to the Election Commission, BJP is leading on 29 seats, JMM on 23, Congress on 11, RJD on 5, JVM (P) on 4, AJSU and BSP on 2 each & CPI (ML) on 1 seat.
+According to the Election Commission, as per the latest trends, the BJP is currently leading on 24 seats, JMM on 29, Congress on 14, RJD on 3, JVM (P) on 3, AJSU on 4 & CPI (ML) on 1 seat.

 The halfway mark in the Jharkhand Assembly is 41.
-In case, the Congress-JMM alliance fails to secure a majority on its own in the Assembly, the government may invite BJP to form the government as it’s the single largest party.
+The JMM+ alliance is comfortably over the mark as of now.
+Unless there’s drama at the last moment like in Maharashtra, Hemant Soren looks set to return as the Chief Minister of Jharkhand.